 The Social Security

-The Farmers’ Social Insurance Institution (Maatalousyrittäjien eläkelaitos, MELA) provides pension, accident and group life insurance coverage.
+The Farmers’ Social Insurance Institution (Maatalousyrittäjien eläkelaitos, MELA) provides pension, accident and group life insurance coverage for grant recipients in Finland.
 Statutory insurance payments are approximately 12–15% of the monthly grant.

-We will inform MELA of individuals or groups who have received funding for periods of four months or more, and whose grants exceed the minimum level for pension payments (€ 3 828.13 per year in 2018).
+Kone Foundation will inform MELA of individuals or groups who have received funding for periods of four months or more, and whose grants exceed the minimum level for pension payments (€ 3 900 per year in 2019).